aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

   1. Can introduce the abacus device for addition and subtraction as precursor to the standard addition and subtraction algorithms.

+  3. Can modify standard multiplication algorithm to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.

   1. Can teach grid multiplication method and chunk division methods as precursors to the standard multiplication and long division algorithms.
      - They make direct use of the definitions of multiplication and division, thus enforcing the definitions of the arithmetic operations.
      - They enforce deeper understanding of place value, and hence the naming and comparison of numbers.